icemanind/Basice/README.md

 This prints `HELLO WORLD!!!` to the console.

+By default, after a `PRINT` command is issued, the cursor moves down to the next line.
+You can suppress this by adding a semicolon after the `PRINT` statement, like this:

+    10 PRINT "HELLO ";
+    20 PRINT "WORLD!!!";

+This will print `HELLO WORLD!!!` all on one line.

 Basice supports variables and there are two types of variables.
 String variables and number variables.
 String variables must end with a dollar sign `$` :

     10 PI=3.14